broadinstitute/seqr/README.md

 #### Step 4: Install seqr on minikube

-Run this command to deploy all seqr components to minikube:
+Run this command to deploy all seqr components to minikube and load reference data:

 ```
 SCRIPT=step4.install_seqr_on_minikube.sh && curl -L http://raw.githubusercontent.com/macarthur-lab/seqr/master/deploy/$SCRIPT -o $SCRIPT && chmod 777 $SCRIPT && source $SCRIPT
 ```

+This step may run for 1 to 1.5 hours depending on internet speed.

+#### Create superuser

 After this finishes, you can create a super-user account by running these commands in the `seqr` subdirectory: